The Myth of the AI Rowan

 The Flaw of the Silent Context

 The magic of Rowan wasn't just that he was brave; it was that he was human.
 He possessed an implicit, unwritten understanding of physical reality, human nature, and military logic.
 When he encountered a swamp, he didn’t need a prompt to tell him to walk around it.
+It was tacit knowledge, so deeply ingrained it went unsaid.

+The solutions look mathematically elegant.
 They are also completely wrong.

 Functional Rightness, Semantic Wrongness